Kentucky Pond History

 The precepts of our Order are the promotion of Charity, Fellowship and the Acts of Benevolence.
 The Blue Goose has over 4,000 members throughout the United States, Canada and Australia.
 Our Kentucky Pond was chartered in 1907 and currently has over 50 active and life-time members.

-We meet once a month for a lunch meeting on the second Tuesday of the month.
-Membership cost for dues is only $40.00 per year.
+We meet once a month for lunch, please see the Event page for details.
+Membership cost for dues is only $50.00 per year.

 The Blue Goose is one of the only professional organizations that is family-oriented and gives members a chance to include their families in conventions and activities.
 Our Pond has several social events, such as golf tournaments and various charity-oriented activities.